Nimburg/Ultra_Phase1v5_Phase2v2_Phase3v1/README.md

 ![alt tag](https://github.com/Nimburg/Ultra_Phase1v5_Phase2v2_Phase3v1/blob/master/Results_Demo/Filter_Ratio_Charts.png)

 I feel that it is necessary to offer an elaboration on **Why using hash tags alone, without looking at the text message itself, could achieve a reasonably good prediction accuracy**. **This has everything to do with twitter users' habit of writing their messages and expressing their opinions.** Twitter users have several distinct habits:
- **1. their messages are very succinct**.
+ -**their messages are very succinct**.
 This means twitter users have to express whatever they want to say through those commonly used keywords and hash tags.
 Thus, information is highly concentrated, to the point where, if one get the few keywords right, one could get the entire message right.
- **2. they use hash tag**.
+ -**they use hash tag**.
 In addition to the first point, the use of hash tag also normalized twitter users' language.
 In other words, there is little need for us to normalize twitter users' languages because: 1st, their key points are concentrated in the few hash tags they called; 2nd, hash tags are already normalized.
- **3. tweet messages are context-heavy**.
+ -**tweet messages are context-heavy**.
 People write tweets to communicate with their friends, with whom they share a lot of time together.
 Thus, twitter user usually don't need to elaborate on what they are talking about; instead, they focus on what they feel about the commonly known topics.
 Words like "tax paper", "emails", "Benghazi" are much more *meaningful* that they usually are.
 However, traditional NLP methods won't be able to catch it.

 Furthermore, it is straight forward to see that, **the iteration method here is effectively a linear method of approximating the conditional probability among hash tags.** In principle, the stronger a correlation between two hash tags, the more similar sentiment they should carry, thus the closer their sentiment scores would be.
 Please note that, in such a linear method, the *learning rate* for each *appearance* of any combination of hash tags is the same (of course, certain combination of hash tags have much more appearances than others).